-Get some tips for explaining artificial intelligence to your kids—even if you don’t know what you’re talking about.
+Get some tips for explaining artificial intelligence to your kids—even if you aren’t an expert.
 An internet safety expert shares her top talking points.

 Many adults can’t explain artificial intelligence (AI) to each other, let alone to their kids.
-And while schools look for guidance and policymakers try to keep AI for kids inclusive and available to every child, Gen Zers are quickly becoming the superusers.
-They’re using it for homework and in Snapchat.
-They’re also more likely to have a career that involves AI.
+And while schools seek guidance and policymakers try to keep AI for kids inclusive and available to every child, Gen Zers are quickly becoming the super-users.
+They’re using it for homework and on Snapchat.
+They’re also more likely to have a career that involves generative artificial intelligence (GenAI).
 That means conversations about AI—including what it is—should be happening at home.
 A lot.

 You can start right now.
 Whether you’re new to AI or you’re already using it on the job, here are some age-appropriate ways to explain AI to children, preteens and teens.

-Artificial intelligence can take large amounts of data, analyze it, find patterns and make predictions based on that data.
-A smart speaker is a great example of AI: It provides answers based on what it’s been programmed to say in response to your questions.
-GenAI, however, can make new data from the data it’s been given: It can “generate” new data in the form of words, images and even video.
+AI can take a large amount of data, analyze it, find patterns and make statements based on that data.
+A smart speaker is a great example of AI: it needs to be connected to the internet, like Wi-Fi, to check facts, play music or switch on the lights.
+Without that connection, it can’t do much more than act like a regular speaker.
+GenAI, however, can create new data from the data it’s been given: It can “generate” this new data in the form of words, images and even video.
 In its simplest terms: AI can analyze data but GenAI can create new data (outputs) based on the data it’s been given.

-It’s important to talk about the difference between these technologies, and learn to spot the difference.
+It’s important to talk about the difference between these technologies and to learn to detect the difference in the digital world and elsewhere.
 (Don’t worry if you can’t.
 We’re all still learning).

 If your children are old enough to read and use a search engine, around the age of 5 or 6, they’re having real-life experience with AI that you can talk about.
 For example, they’re using AI technology when they do a voice search or ask a smart speaker for something.